larntz/lemmy-directory/content/community/sh.itjust.works/poetry.md

 ## Description

 <blockquote class="description">
-A community for discussion and sharing of poetry.<br><br>I'll populate this sidebar with more pizzazz as I'm able, but for now let's get this train rolling.<br><br>- Please be sure to credit all authors<br>- Original work ought to be welcome!
-I have a hard time imagining an inundation that would require something like Original content Thursdays<br>- Poetry [memes? ](https://i.imgur.com/aPttqJM.gif)<br>- /r/Poetry chose to allow image submissions so that a poem's formatting can be preserved.
-We can do the same.
+A community for discussion and sharing of poetry.<br><br><br><br>I'll populate this sidebar with more pizzazz as I'm able, but for now let's get this train rolling.<br><br>- Please be sure to credit all authors<br>- English only? *Non!*<br>- It would be [dope as fuck](https://imgur.com/a/PJGOhbi) if non-English submissions were accompanied by an English translation, though.<br>- Original work enthusiastically welcome!
+Go ham---I have a hard time imagining an inundation that would require something like OC Thursdays<br>- /r/Poetry chose to allow image submissions so that a poem's formatting can be preserved.
+We can do the same.<br>- Poetry [memes? ](https://i.imgur.com/aPttqJM.gif)<br>- Spitballing here, but let's try titling memes meme for clarity of scrolling.
 </blockquote>